 Various events were organized on this day.
 At the FAO, headquartered in Rome, programmes on a large scale were organised.
 These mainly focused on the attention towards food supply.
 Some UN Organisations and universities organised symposia, conferences, workshops, presentations on topics like food production, distribution, and security.

-This year people were urged to celebrate with those who produce, plant, harvest, fish, or transport our food and call on the public to thank these #FoodHeroes who, no matter the circumstances, continue to provide food to their communities and beyond – helping to grow, nourish and sustain our world.
+This year people were urged to celebrate World Food Day with those who produce, plant, harvest, fish, or transport our food and call on the public to thank these #FoodHeroes who, no matter the circumstances, continue to provide food to their communities and beyond – helping to grow, nourish and sustain our world.
 Everyone was requested to use digital platforms to make others aware of the day and its importance.

 For us in India, with diverse cultures and traditions, some families distributed food to the needy and poor.
 Employees in private companies and government organisations voluntarily donated a day’s salary.
 The collected amount would be utilised at the time of natural calamities, disasters, etc.

 Food waste is an issue of importance to global food security and the environment.
 But what many of us do not realise is that it impacts a country’s economy as well.
 Every day, food suitable for human consumption is wasted in large quantities in medium and high-income countries at the retail and consumer level.
-In fact, significant food loss and waste occur at the production to processing stages in the food supply chain in low-income countries.
+In fact, significant food wastage occur at the production to processing stages in the food supply chain in low-income countries.

 It is generally believed that Indians do not waste food but data shows that India wastes as much food as the whole of United Kingdom consumes.
 In fact, food wastage is an alarming issue in India and our streets, garbage bins and landfills provide sufficient evidence to prove this.
 According to the United Nations Development Programme, up to 40 per cent of the food produced in India is wasted and about 21 million tonnes of wheat are wasted annually.

 During the nationwide lockdown, for example, there was high wastage because of a poor supply chain.
 Food delivery website MilkBasket lost 15,000 litres of milk and 10,000 kg of vegetables in a single day after delivery agents were denied entry in societies due to lockdown.
 Farmers in Belagavi district of Karnataka spilt thousands of litres of milk in a river after they could not reach the people due to the lockdown.
-News items showed how much food was wasted.
+Other news items showed how much food was wasted.

 Most importantly, while having food is something to celebrate with friends and family, very few seem to be consciously aware of the amount of food that is wasted.
 The food that is wasted in our households, society, country and the world is not small.
 However, the fact is not understood by us who have food readily available whenever we feel hungry.
 For people who are not even able to eat one meal a day, the wasted food could satisfy their hunger on a daily basis.